Why is iCloud Automatic Backup Not Working?

 - A minor glitch or error on iCloud that hasn’t been fixed.

 After considering various reasons, you can then fix the problem better by applying the right solution.

 How to Fix the iCloud Backup Not Working Issue

 This part introduces you 7 easy solutions to handle the “iCloud storage backup not working” problem.
 After reading, you can choose the one that suits you according to your situation.

 Solution 1: Enable iCloud Backup

 Sometimes, there’s nothing wrong with the iCloud Backup itself.
 It is because you forget to enable iCloud Backup that causes a backup failure.
+And iCloud backup won't turn on itself.
 So, how to enable iCloud Backup?
 Then you can refer to the following operations:

 Step 1: Head to Settings on your iPhone, then press your name on the top side.

 Step 2: Go to iCloud and click iCloud Backup.
 When you find the issue of iCloud backup not turning on, switch it on simply.